 Patients with Achilles tendonitis often present to the clinic describing achiness or soreness at the back of the the heel after physical activity.
 They also often describe feeling a lump or hardened area within the Achilles tendon itself.
 Treatment for Achilles tendonitis varies depending on the severity of the symptoms and length of time symptoms have been present.

 - Accommodative shoes and/or inserts to correct biomechanics

 - Surgery to lengthen the tendon and/or remove scar tissue and remodel bony deformities of the heel

 Surgery is an option when all other conservative treatments have been exhausted.
-If you are dealing with an Achilles tendon injury, give us a call at Foot and Ankle Associates of North Texas!
+If you are dealing with an Achilles tendon injury, request an appointment or give us a call at Foot and Ankle Associates of North Texas!
 We will get you back on your feet!